The Best Fatty Liver Diet: Modified Mediterranean Diet

 Rye bread is the best choice for fatty liver, but if you can’t really get used with the slightly bitter taste, whole grain is good too.

 Ideally, you should cut bread completely off your diet.
-If you are like me and simply can’t do it, try to eat a maximum of 2 slices of healthy, whole-wheat bread (without added sugar or other chemicals) per meal.
+If you are like me and simply can’t do it, try to eat a maximum of 2 slices of healthy, whole-wheat bread (without added sugar or other chemicals) per meal or a keto bread replacement.
 But also keep your daily slices to a maximum of 4!

 While it’s ideal to never have these again, I still ate both rice and pasta and managed to reverse my fatty liver.
 I had both in very small quantities, though, and just a few times per month.